-We are seeking volunteers with some legislative advocacy experience to help champion our grassroots cause.
+We are seeking individuals and small groups with legislative advocacy experience to help champion our grassroots cause and be a part of the legislative advocacy working committee.
 There has yet to be comprehensive policy supporting individuals with Turner Syndrome, and we would like to organize our community efforts to advocate for their needs.
-The help of volunteers with expertise in the legislative process are needed to help us create a plan of action and engage our community.
+The help of volunteers with expertise in the legislative process or who are seeking experience in the field of advocacy are needed to help us create a plan of action and engage our community.

 1 Bethany Road, Building 1, Suite 5, Hazlet, NJ 07730, US

 Turner Syndrome affects 1 in 2,000 females.
 We can help!
 The goal of the Turner Syndrome Foundation is to support research initiatives and develop educational programs that will increase professional awareness and enhance medical care of those affected by Turner Syndrome.
 Early diagnosis and comprehensive treatments over the lifespan will lead to a brighter and healthier future for all young girls and women with Turner Syndrome.